hm-lang/core/proposals/intro.md

 ## constant versus mutable arguments

-Functions can be defined with mutable or immutable arguments, but that does not change the function signature (see section on function overloads).
+Functions can be defined with mutable or immutable arguments, but that does not change the function signature (cf. section on function overloads).
 The important difference is that arguments defined with `;` must be copied in from the outside (unless the external variable is already a temporary), whereas arguments defined with `:` can be referenced without a copy.
 This